AlexAs33/I.Web_P1_GitRace/REPORT.md

     - Manually created the MessageConfig.kt file inside the correct package.
     - Used IntelliJ IDEA autocompletion to complete most of the MessageConfig.kt
     - Manually added comments in order to explain how the code works and its characteristics.
+    - Manually modified the HelloApiController taking the example o Hello Controller.
+    - Manually modified HelloControllerUnitTests in order to add the language parameter in the controllers constructors.
 2. **My understanding and learning process:**
+    - Learned how the original web code works and search for information about multi-language support in SpringBoot.
+    - Learned how the properties files works and learn what a @Bean was.
+    - Learned to extend controllers and implement new functionality without breaking existing expectations.
+    - Learned to modify existing tests without breaking existing expectations.